webix-hub/gitbook-webix-jet/basic/navigation.md

 ...
 ```

-[Check out the demo](https://github.com/webix-hub/jet-core/blob/master/samples/02_life_stages.html) to see how the described ways of navigation are used in an application.

 You can also read [a section on navigation](../details/navigation.md) in the advanced chapter.

 This is all about Webix Jet in a nutshell.
 For more details, go on to the next chapter.